alviano/asp-chef-cli/README.md

-# ASP Chef Headless
+# ASP Chef CLI

-A simple CLI to run ASP Chef in headless mode.
+A simple CLI to run ASP Chef, in headed or headless mode.

 ## Install